 Bridging Loan Types

-The bridging loan rate is the monthly or daily interest charged while the loan is outstanding i.e. before it is repaid.
+The bridging loan rate is the monthly or daily interest charged while the loan is outstanding.
 The rate can be determined by many factors such as whether the bridging loan is closed (guaranteed exit route for repayment of the loan) or open (less firm exit).
-Other aspects could be the size of the loan compared with the value of the property (this is known as Loan to Value or LTV), the type of security (residential property is currently a safer bet than commercial), whether the applicant has perfect credit, etc.
+Other aspects could be the size of the loan compared with the value of the property (this is known as Loan to Value or LTV), the type of security (residential property is currently a safer bet than commercial) and whether the applicant has good credit.

-A common use for bridging finance is when an ideal property is put on the market for sale, but a client has yet to receive the money from the sale of their existing property.
+A common use for bridging finance is when an ideal property is put on the market for sale but are yet to receive the money from the sale of their existing property.
 In this instance, a closed bridging loan is when the current property is on the market, sold and exchanged but has yet to complete.
 This loan will be looked at as a low risk for the lender as they will be confident of being repaid in the agreed time frame.
-If the existing property is yet to sell, this will be deemed as an open bridging loan.
-This bridging loan is viewed as a higher risk of guaranteed payment in the agreed time frame and as such may demand a higher interest rate from the lender.
+If the existing property is yet to sell, this will be deemed as an open bridging loan which is viewed as a higher risk of guaranteed payment in the agreed time frame and as such may demand a higher interest rate.

 Bridging Loans Available Through Us

-Our criteria on bridging loans depends on which fund or lender we use.
-This means it is not possible to give accurate bridging loan rates and costs without speaking with you directly, however we can give you a guideline that will help you understand what is available within the market.
+Our criteria on bridging loans depends on which funding partner or lender we use.
+This means it is not possible to give accurate bridging loan rates and costs without speaking with you directly but we can give you a guideline that will help you understand what is rates are available.